mongibellili/QuantizedSystemSolver.jl/README.md

 [![CI](https://github.com/mongibellili/QuantizedSystemSolver/actions/workflows/CI.yml/badge.svg)](https://github.com/mongibellili/QuantizedSystemSolver/actions/workflows/CI.yml)
 [![Coverage](https://codecov.io/gh/mongibellili/QuantizedSystemSolver/branch/main/graph/badge.svg)](https://codecov.io/gh/mongibellili/QuantizedSystemSolver)

+The growing intricacy of contemporary engineering systems, typically reduced to differential equations with events, poses a difficulty in digitally simulating them using traditional numerical integration techniques.
+The Quantized State System (QSS) and the Linearly Implicit Quantized State System (LIQSS) are different methods for tackling such problems.
 The QuantizedSystemSolver aims to solve a set of Ordinary differential equations with a set of events.
 It implements the quantized state system methods: An approach that builds the solution by updating the system variables independently as opposed to classic integration methods that update all the system variables every step.
 # Example: Buck circuit
 [The Buck](https://en.wikipedia.org/wiki/Buck_converter) is a converter that decreases voltage and increases current with a greater power efficiency than linear regulators.
 After a mesh analysis we get the problem discribed below.